ReHamster/Alcatraz/README.md

 [Download](https://github.com/ReHamster/Alcatraz/releases)

+**NOTE:** This repository is only used as a Bug-tracker.

 Any issues?
-Please report [here](https://github.com/ReHamster/Alcatraz/issues)
+Please report [here.](https://github.com/ReHamster/Alcatraz/issues)